victoriaraya/website/README.md

 This is a website to practice my html, css and javascript skills while also spreading some good vibes.
 The purpose of this website is just to provide some positivity for visitors in different ways.
 You can find an affirmations page, cute animal pictures, a meditation page and a positive news page.
+The affirmations page will have different categories of affirmations.
+The user will be able to generate random affirmations from the categories of their choosing.